-The World Handicap System is launching on 2 November 2020.
+The World Handicap System was launched on 2 November 2020.
 It is designed to welcome more players, to make golf easier to understand and to give all golfers a handicap which is portable all around the globe.

-It will replace the six different systems currently used by over 15 million golfers in more than 80 countries.
+It replaced the six different systems used by over 15 million golfers in more than 80 countries.

-It has been developed by The R&A and The United States Golf Association (USGA), supported by the world’s handicapping authorities, including CONGU, which represents the four home countries of Great Britain and Ireland.
+It was developed by The R&A and The United States Golf Association (USGA), supported by the world’s handicapping authorities, including CONGU, which represents the four home countries of Great Britain and Ireland.

-To make the game more enjoyable, the new system will include:
+To make the game more enjoyable, the new system includes: